 Best Places for Coral Triangle Snorkeling

 We are overjoyed that we have been able to experience Coral Triangle snorkeling ourselves.
-We have snorkeled three places in Indonesia and were astounded at the number and variety of sea life we saw.
-We can recommend all three destinations.
+We have snorkeled a number of places in Indonesia and were astounded at the number and variety of sea life we saw.
+We recommend all destinations.

 Indonesia Has Outstanding Coral Triangle Snorkeling